-For thirty years, Richard Gingras has led highly-regarded efforts in the development of online services, software, and new media.
+For more than thirty years, Richard Gingras has led highly-regarded efforts in the development of online services, software, and new media.
 These endeavors range from pioneering uses of satellite networking for television, the first applications of television signals for data distribution, both pre-Web and Web-based online services, and the creation of various platform technologies.
-Over the last several years Gingras has focused his attention on the transformation of the news business.
+Over the last several years Gingras has focused his attention on the transformation of the media landscape.

 Gingras is currently senior director of news and social products at Google.
 In that role he oversees Google News which connects more than a billion unique readers each week to articles from journalists in 72 countries and 45 languages.
 He also oversees areas of product development relating to Google’s social products (Google+).

-He also serves on the boards of the First Ammendment Coalition, the International Center for Journalists and the Shorenstein Center for the Press, Politics and Public Policy at Harvard.
+He serves on the boards of the First Amendment Coalition, the International Center for Journalists.
 In the fall of 2012, Gingras was recognized with the Manship Prize for contributions to the evolution of digital media.
 The Manship Prize is awarded by the Manship School of Mass Communications at Louisiana State University.
 In May 2013, Gingras gave a commencement speech at West Virginia University.

 Until July, 2011, Gingras was CEO of Salon Media Group which operates the popular and acclaimed news site Salon.com, the blogging community OpenSalon.com, and the pioneering virtual community The Well.
 Gingras has had a long association with Salon having assembled its initial seed financing in 1995.
 Salon was the first web-only publication.